PeculiarVentures/webcrypto-liner/README.md

 | [webcrypto-core](https://github.com/PeculiarVentures/webcrypto-core)            | A input validation layer for WebCrypto polyfills                 | 25 KB | No  |

 `webcrypto-liner` will always try to use a native implementation of webcrypto, or a prefixed version of webcrypto, before it falls back to a Javascript implementation of a given algorithm.
-We have no control over the corresponding implementation and what it does, for example it may not use `window.crypto.getRandomValues` even if it is available and the mechanism it uses to gather randomness may be both insecure and weak.
+We have no control over the corresponding implementation and what it does, for example, it may not use `window.crypto.getRandomValues` even if it is available and the mechanism it uses to gather randomness may be both insecure and weak.

 We have done no security review or take a position on the security of these third-party libraries. **YOU HAVE BEEN WARNED**.

 To keep `webcrypto-liner` as small as possible (right now it is ~11kb without dependencies).
-Additionally it was designed to be modular, so if you do not need ECC support, do not include `elliptic` as a dependency and it will not be loaded.
+Additionally, it was designed to be modular, so if you do not need ECC support, do not include `elliptic` as a dependency and it will not be loaded.

-If you do not load any of the dependencies that provide cryptographic implementations `webcrypto-liner` will work as an interopanility layer, very similar to [webcrypto-shim](https://github.com/vibornoff/webcrypto-shim).
+If you do not load any of the dependencies that provide cryptographic implementations `webcrypto-liner` will work as an interoperability layer, very similar to [webcrypto-shim](https://github.com/vibornoff/webcrypto-shim).

 `webcrypto-liner` supports the following algorithms and key lengths: